jsmn-prhmt/Blog-App/README.md

 # Blog
-A Node js CRUD style Blog app to list all the blogs, add new blogs & delete blogs (get, post and delete requests).
+A Node js CRUD style blog app to list all the blogs, add new blogs & delete blogs (get, post and delete requests).
 Using Express, view engines, middleware and MongoDB (Mongoose).

 Deployed with Heroku using dotevn package + evn vars to hold settings incl. secrets (credentails).